 Project Delivery

-Aided by input from community members, local leaders and interested groups, California state agencies are focused on implementing projects as part of the Salton Sea Management Program’s 10-year plan.
-The plan calls for construction of habitat restoration and dust suppression on 30,000 acres of exposed lakebed and areas that will be exposed by 2028.
+Aided by input from community members, local leaders, and interested groups, California state agencies are focused on implementing projects as part of the Salton Sea Management Program’s 10-year plan.
+The plan calls for the construction of habitat restoration and dust suppression on 29,800 acres of exposed lakebed and areas that will be exposed by 2028.

 Since the state is not a significant landowner around the Salton Sea, collaboration with various land-owning entities is critical to the SSMP team’s ability to implement projects.
 Land-access agreements and permits must be secured before soil testing or construction work begins.
 As a result, the SSMP is prioritizing work to secure land access in areas with the highest emissivity potential.
-These projects will help control dust and limit Sea-related impacts on air quality for communities such as Salton City, Bombay Beach and North Shore.
-Projects are in the planning stage at six sites for which land access is expected shortly: Clubhouse, Tule Wash, San Felipe Fan, Bombay Beach and Bombay Beach West, and North Shore.
+These projects will help control dust and limit Sea-related impacts on air quality for communities such as Salton City, Bombay Beach, and North Shore.
+Currently, there are multiple locations around the Sea with active construction and shovels on the ground.

 Salton Sea Monitoring Implementation Plan